Hot chocolate: Consumption

 Today, hot chocolate in the form of drinking chocolate or cocoa is considered a comfort food and is widely consumed in many parts of the world.
 European hot chocolate tends to be relatively thick and rich, while in the United States the thinner instant version is consumed more often.
 Many regions have distinctive additives or toppings, ranging from marshmallow and whipped cream to cheese.

 Add-ons

 Whipped cream and marshmallows are frequently added to hot chocolate.
-Theobromine found in the cocoa solids is fat soluble.
+Theobromine found in the fat-free cocoa solids of the cocoa bean is fat soluble.
 Cocoa beans contain significant amount of fats, but cocoa powder is usually defatted.
 However, adding fat to defatted cocoa powder will increase its bioavailability.

 Rum is added to hot chocolate to make a Lumumba.

 Europe

 Hot chocolate is called warme chocolademelk in the Netherlands.

 In mainland Europe (particularly Spain and Italy), hot chocolate is sometimes served very thick due to the use of a thickening agent such as cornstarch.
 One of the thick forms of hot chocolate served in Europe is the Italian cioccolata calda.

 Hot chocolate with churros is a traditional breakfast in Spain.
 This style of hot chocolate can be extremely thick, often having the consistency of warm chocolate pudding.
 In the Netherlands, hot chocolate is a very popular drink, known as warme chocolademelk.
 It is often served at home or in cafes.
 In France, hot chocolate is often served at breakfast time.
 Sometimes sliced bread spread with butter, jam, honey, or Nutella is dunked into the hot chocolate.

 In Germany, hot chocolate made by melted chocolate (Heiße Schokolade Wiener Art) is distinguished from those made from powders (Trinkschokolade).
 It is often served with whipped cream on top.

 Even further variations of hot chocolate exist.
 In some cafes in Belgium and other areas in Europe, one who orders a warme chocolade or chocolat chaud receives a cup of steaming white milk and a small bowl of bittersweet chocolate chips to dissolve in the milk.
 One Viennese variant, Heiße Schokolade Wiener Art, contains an egg yolk for thickness.